 Generators also produce noise pollution.
-When using generators in apartments or workplaces, the annoying harmful noises can be a nuisance.
+The annoying harmful noises can be a nuisance when using generators in apartments or workplaces.
 Their constant ear-shattering noise can tensile the environment and frustrate workers who want to focus on their work.

 Make the environment hot.

 Generators generate a lot of heat.
 The cooling system and the heat exhaust system keep the unit cool.
 However, the surroundings become hotter in the process.
-The added heat becomes unbearable in a country like India, where summers are already scorching.
+The added heat becomes unbearable in India, where summers are already scorching.

 Fuel storage space is required.

-Generators run on fossil fuels, so you must always have fuel on hand to keep the fuel tank at optimal.
+Generators run on fossil fuels, so you must always have fuel on hand to optimise the fuel tank.
 As a result, they require additional storage space for fossil fuels.
 Because fossil fuels are flammable, they are always a fire hazard.

 Maintenance is expensive.

 Generators are powered by smaller components that require routine maintenance.
 Running it on gas corrodes its parts, reducing performance.
-As a result, you must replace old worn-out parts on a regular basis.
+As a result, you must replace old worn-out parts regularly.
 Furthermore, recurring malfunctioning and regular cleaning to keep the unit in peak operating condition make upkeep prohibitively expensive.
 Furthermore, the moving parts in a generator limit its lifespan to a maximum of ten years.

 The ideal solution for power backup.

 LiFePO4 technology is a tried and proven battery technology in the industry.
 Long power outages have prompted people to seek alternative solutions.
-With continuous technological advancement over the years, UPS based on LifePO4-based technology, has emerged as a far superior alternative to a generator.
+With continuous technological advancement, UPS, based on LifePO4-based technology, has emerged as a far superior alternative to a generator.

-There will be no interruption because power will be supplied to the AC load automatically.
+There will be no interruption because power will automatically be supplied to the AC load.

 The advanced static switches in heavy UPS systems are so efficient and responsive that they reduce switching time to a bare minimum.
 As a result, computers and other electrical appliances do not experience unexpected shutdowns or data loss.

-With UPS having already dominated the small generator market, the next big thing on the horizon is a high-tech heavy-duty UPS/inverter.
+With UPS already dominating the small generator market, the next big thing on the horizon is a high-tech heavy-duty UPS/inverter.
 With rising fuel costs, now is the time to abandon the larger generators used in offices, factories, apartment complexes, and so on and replace them with heavy-duty UPS.